 - Individuals who are willing to invest for long term

-- Individuals who understand investing individual stocks to mutual funds.
+- Individuals who understand investing individual stocks in mutual funds.

-- If you are looking to invest in stocks for months.
+- The ones looking to invest in stocks for months.

 Further, it will give you the right advice if you are looking to beat the market.

-Most of the investors choose Motley Fool company for the following reasons, which are:
+Most of the investors choose Motley Fool company for the following reasons:

 - It doesn’t demand aggressive trading and not meant for the day traders.
 It is designed to benefit from long-term financial market movements.